Day 50 of Year Long Roadtrip Following Scenic Byways in the USA

 We first stopped in Cambridge, Maryland and took a walk around the harbor on the Choptank River.
 I didn’t even think to take a picture as the setting was more like a grassy park.
 I was preoccupied with walking the dogs since today and tomorrow weren’t conducive to hikes.
 After our walk, we visited Old Trinity Episcopal Church.

-The church, constructed of brick in the late 1600s is believed to be the oldest chapel in continuous use in the nation.
+The church, constructed of brick in the late 1600s is the oldest chapel in continuous use in the nation.
 The church sits on 89 acres next to the Church River by which some parishioners travel to attend Sunday service.
 Aside the church is a cemetery with headstones marking the graves of soldiers who fought in the Revolution, the War of 1812, and the Civil War.
 I believe the surrounding fence was once home to a cache as well, but it appears from a few logs that the cache has been lost or removed.

-agenda tomorrow.
-I believe the highlight of the day may have been the drive to Williamsburg.
-I took the Chesapeake Bridge-Tunnel from Virginia’s Eastern Shore to Virginia’s mainland near Norfolk.
-It was truly magnificent.
-I’m certain anyone that commutes and has to pay the $12.50 toll daily may not be quite as mesmerized, but I haven’t seen anything like it.
+The starting point of our drive tomorrow was in Williamsburg.
+Some three hours away, I decided to drive there today as there were several places on tomorrow’s agenda.
+The highlight of the day turned out to be the drive to Williamsburg.
+I took the Chesapeake Bay Bridge Tunnel from Virginia’s Eastern Shore to Virginia’s mainland near Norfolk.
+It was truly magnificent!
+I’m certain anyone that commutes and has to pay the $12.50 toll daily may not be quite as mesmerized.
+I, on the other hand, I haven’t seen anything like it.